danielduberg/irob_assignment_1/README.md

 ##### I implemented the Callback Based SimpleActionClient, but it is not working :(

 Did you actually cancel the request after you got a feedback with high enough gain?
 When you cancel the request you will get a result `actionlib.TerminalState.PREEMPTED`, so be sure that in the result callback that you only do something if the state is `actionlib.TerminalState.SUCCEEDED`.

-##### It is too much to do and it is too difficult :(

-It really is not that much to do.
-The tutorials are just reading and copy-paste.
-I solved the mini-project with Callback Based SimpleActionClient using 3 if-statements and 1 while-loop.
-The rest was basically just copy-paste from the tutorials.
-You find it hard because you are new to ROS, in 1 year you will look back and laugh at yourself.